ben-rowan/doctrine-assert/README.md

 #### The Problem

-In order to test the library we need to generate large numbers of entities as well as create the associated database schema.
-In order to keep this code self contained and save committing large numbers of test entities into the code base I've decided to make use of the virtual file system [vfs://stream](http://vfs.bovigo.org/) and [sqlite](https://sqlite.org/index.html).
-This also has the side benefit of running everything in RAM making the test suite really fast.
+In order to test the library we need to generate a large number of entities as well as create the associated database schema.
+To keep the code self contained and save committing large numbers of test entities into the code base I've decided to make use of the virtual file system [vfs://stream](http://vfs.bovigo.org/) and [sqlite](https://sqlite.org/index.html).
+This has the side benefit of running everything in RAM and making the test suite run really fast.

 #### How The Test Suite Works